top of page

 Abdu'l Baha, Answered Questions

-Already in the world of animal organisms, nature has created incredible masterpieces in the smallest space and with minimal energy expenditure, the research of which will certainly yield many more insights in relation to sensory, motor skills and signal processing.
-Perhaps at some point we will also be able to construct artificial neural networks with organic materials in order to achieve even greater progress than with the current silicon-based chips?
-In-depth research in this area will certainly provide many exciting breakthroughs, quite independently of a connection with a human consciousness.
+Already in the world of animal organisms, nature has created incredible masterpieces in the smallest spaces with minimal energy expenditure, whose research will surely yield many insights regarding sensors, motor skills, and signal processing.
+Perhaps we will someday be able to construct artificial neural networks with organic materials to achieve even greater progress than with current silicon-based chips?
+Deeper research in this area will certainly deliver many exciting breakthroughs, quite independent of any connection with human consciousness.

 Conclusion

-Personally, this view of the foundations of intelligence, reason and consciousness certainly gives me a certain sense of relief!
-The creation of a conscious, creatively thinking and super-powerful being, which could effectively swallow us up in the form of a technological singularity is therefore in principle out of reach.
-Nevertheless, it would be foolhardy to underestimate the capabilities of artificial intelligence.
-Even without possessing consciousness or genuine creative abilities, AI systems can perform a wide range of tasks to the benefit or detriment of humanity thanks to their extensive training.
-As with all great inventions, the decision on the sensible and responsible use of artificial intelligence lies with us humans ourselves.
+This perspective on the foundations of intelligence, reason, and consciousness provides me personally with some relief!
+The creation of a conscious, creatively thinking, and overpowering being that could essentially consume us in the form of a technological singularity is thus fundamentally out of reach.
+Nevertheless, it would be reckless to underestimate the capabilities of artificial intelligence.
+Even without possessing consciousness or true creative abilities, AI systems can fulfill a multitude of tasks for humanity's benefit or harm through their extensive training.
+As with all great inventions, the decision about sensible and responsible application of artificial intelligence lies with humans themselves.

 Markus Mediger lives in Nuremberg, studied physics at RWTH Aachen and is professionally active in the technology sector.